 Method 2: Recycle Bin

 If the undo command doesn’t work, your next stop should be the Recycle Bin.
 This aptly named utility keeps a copy of your deleted files and folders, ready to be restored.
 Unless you have emptied the bin after losing the JPG files, you will find them here.
-Getting your files back from Recycle Bin is simple:
+So, getting your files back from Recycle Bin is simple:

 - Open the Recycle Bin by double-clicking its icon from the desktop.